vilhomaa/gradu/README.md

 Code for my Master's thesis'.

-The dgp.R is the data generating process I defined in section 3.1
+The dgp_y_from_binary_dist.R is the data generating process I defined in section 3.1, dgp.R is used in its stead in 4.3's last analysis.

 main_analysis.R executes the analysis as I set it up in part 3.2